w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-deception.md

   - testing-avoid-deception-with-users
 ---

-Users do not encounter deception when completing tasks, unless essential to the task.
+Users do not encounter deception when completing tasks.